MastarCheeze/study-notes/physics/answer-bank.md

 ### What can be deduced from CMBR
 - CMBR is microwave radiation at all points in space
-- Prodeuced when universe is formed
+- Produced when universe is formed
 - Radiation expanded and red-shifted into microwave
 - Evidence that universe expanded